First Weekend Impressions

 CLOCK IS TICKING: It's proven true in the first month of big-league play and it proved to be true in the first Frontier League weekend of 2023: The new pitch clocks have definitely made a difference in speeding up the pace of play.

-The fastest game of all occurred on Saturday night in Crestwood, Ill., where the homestanding Windy City ThunderBolts lost a 5-1 decision to the Schaumburg Boomers in a time of 2:18.
-In other quickies, Lake Erie topped the Quebec Capitales, 4-0, in 2:24 and the Joliet Slammers beat the Miners, 2-1, clocking in at 2:26.
-In 24 league games over the weekend, only four went over the three-hour mark, including the longest of all - the Jackals' Saturday night 10-9 win over the New York Boulders that lasted 3:19.
+The fastest game of all occurred on Saturday night in Crestwood, IL, where the homestanding Windy City ThunderBolts lost a 5-1 decision to the Schaumburg Boomers in a time of 2:18.
+In other quickies, the Lake Erie Crushers topped the Quebec Capitales, 4-0, in 2:24 and the Joliet Slammers beat the Miners, 2-1, clocking in at 2:26.
+In 24 league games over the weekend, only four went over the three-hour mark, including the longest of all - the New Jersey Jackals' Saturday night 10-9 win over the New York Boulders that lasted 3:19.

 GO GREYS: The homeless traveling team known as the Empire State Greys beat the Ottawa Titans, 7-1, in Game 2 of the East Division schedule on Saturday night.
-Last year, the Greys started the season by losing 34 straight games before notching their first victory last June 25 over the Tri-City ValleyCats.
+Last year, the Greys started the season by losing 34 straight games before notching their first victory last June 25 over Tri-City.
+In their first three games at Ottawa, the Greys scored a total of 25 runs, but they're now 1-2 after losing scores of 17-7 and 13-11.
 The Greys finished last year at 6-90, their final win coming against the Jackals last Aug.
 20.

-ON DECK: The Jackals make the 549-mile trip to Quebec City to start a three-game series Tuesday night with the Capitales, the league's reigning champs.
-The Caps opened the season on the road in Avon, Ohio, going 1-2 against Lake Erie.
-In the season opener, they had a 6-2 lead, but lost, 10-6.
-In the series finale, they lost, 4-0, against former Jackals pitcher Angelo Baez, who started and worked five innings for the Crushers.
-This will be the first of two Quebec visits for New Jersey this year.
-The other will be a weekend series July 21-23.
-The Capitales will make one trip to Paterson, a midweek series Aug.
-8-10.

-After these three games at circa-1939 Stade Canac this week, the Jackals return to the Garden State to face the Miners up in Sussex County on Friday night, then host those same Miners in New Jersey's home opener at Hinchliffe Stadium at 6:05 on Saturday night, with fireworks following the game.
-The two teams conclude their first series of the year in a 4:35 p.m. game at Hinchliffe on Sunday.
+ON DECK: After today's regular Monday day off, the Miners welcome Tri-City for a three-game series beginning with this year's home opener at Skylands on Tuesday night at 7:05.
+The ValleyCats opened the year at home in Troy, NY, going 2-1 in a three-game series with Trois-Rivieres.
+After facing the Cats, Sussex stays at home for a Friday night fireworks game against New Jersey.
+On Saturday night, the Garden State rivalry moves to Hinchliffe Stadium, in Paterson, for the Jackals' first home opener in their new ballpark.
+Finally, the two teams conclude their first series of the year in a 4:35 p.m. game on Sunday.

 By Carl Barbati, former sports editor of the New Jersey Herald, Daily Record and The Daily Trentonian.